 On February 2016, the FASB issued ASU No. 2016-02, Leases.
-The new standard establishes a right-of-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+The new standard establishes a right-ofuse (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 The new standard is effective for the Organization in its year ended December 31, 2022.
-The Organization is in the process of evaluating the impact of adoption on its financial statements.
+The Organization adopted this pronouncement on its financial statements for its fiscal year ended December 31, 2022 using the modified retrospective transition approach.
+The effect of the adoption on the Organization's financial statements is described in Note 5 to the financial statements.